Missouri DescriptionMissouri History

 Long before European explorers arrived here, this land was the ancestral home of Native American Indian tribes; they raised their children and crops; hunted the bountiful land, and for the most part, lived in peace.

 Shortly thereafter protective forts, small fur-trading posts and settlements sprang up along the Missouri and Mississippi Rivers; immigrants by the thousands arrived in this "Land of Opportunity" via river barges, and soon black slaves from the deep-south were brought in to work in the mining industry.
 In 1750, Missouri's first permanent settlement, Ste.
 Genevieve, was built.

 For 50 years control of this land alternated between the Spanish and French, and then, in 1800, when the armies of French ruler Napoleon Bonaparte moved across Europe, pressuring the Spanish Crown into submission, the entire "Louisiana Territory" was returned to France.

 Missouri joins the U.S.

+In 1803 Napoleon surprisingly sold the entire area to the United States in a transaction named the Louisiana Purchase.
 The United States doubled in size almost overnight and many new territories were established.

 In the new Missouri Territory, settlers from the east arrived in great numbers; they built homesteads and farmed the lands much to the dismay of the already pressured Indians.
 In a justifiable response the Indians attacked the white men and their uprisings continued until a peace treaty was finally signed in 1815.